thejqs/cmoa_collection/README.md

 * Silk and velvet figure prominently as media in this dataset
 * And sometimes, our anonymous donors have named co-donors: the Estate of John Henry Craner, Robert S. Waters Charitable Trust Fund, Women's Committee Fund

-For now, know that with `pipenv` installed (`brew install pipenv`, perhaps?), an environment setup and then installing the dependencies in the lockfiles here, you're ready to clone down the CMOA repo to get at the collections `csv`.
-From there, you can use Pandas and a Jupyter notebook to explore the data yourself, or reproduce the `csv` here with `unknown_by_anonymous.py`.
+For now, know that with `pipenv` installed (`brew install pipenv`, perhaps?) and an environment setup, you can just clone down this project.
+Install the dependencies in the lockfiles here and everything should be in place, including the original CMOA data.
+From there, you can use Pandas and a Jupyter notebook to explore the data yourself, or reproduce the `csv` here with ```python unknown_by_anonymous.py```.
+(Or, like, just use the one provided.)

-After that, if you're so inclined, use the `unknowns_to_sqlite_loader.py` script to prepare the data to become a `Datasette` API.
+After that, if you're so inclined, use the ```python unknowns_to_sqlite_loader.py``` script to prepare the data to become a `Datasette` API or just use the `.db` file already provided in the `sqlite` directory.

 Meantime, I'll keep hunting around my own self.